hrcharan001/Excel-Work-Schedule/README.md

 ## Project Objectives

--- To create a centralized shift planning system for employees -- To ensure balanced allocation of Morning, Afternoon, and Night shifts -- To automatically validate shift coverage per day --To identify missing or insufficient shifts at a glance --To improve operational efficiency and workforce planning
+-To create a centralized shift planning system for employees -To ensure balanced allocation of Morning, Afternoon, and Night shifts -To automatically validate shift coverage per day
+-To identify missing or insufficient shifts at a glance -To improve operational efficiency and workforce planning

 ## Project Insights

--- Some days show "Missing" shift checks, indicating incomplete assignments -- Sundays can have zero shifts, helping identify planned off-days --Balanced distribution avoids overloading specific employees --Visual formatting makes workforce gaps immediately noticeable
+-Some days show "Missing" shift checks, indicating incomplete assignments -Sundays can have zero shifts, helping identify planned off-days -Balanced distribution avoids overloading specific employees -Visual formatting makes workforce gaps immediately noticeable